 15. Eat dinner on a tram

 Trams are so very Melbourne.
 I’m remembering how quaint the idea of tram travel was to me when I first arrived (and trying to push away memories of strangers’ stinky armpits holding the handles in the summertime).

 What could be more Melbourne than to combine tram travel and good food!?
-Enjoy a 3, 4, or 5 course meal with Australian wines or beverages from a fully stocked bar as you’re driven around the city.
-I hope for the diners sakes that these tram drivers are a little less lead-footed than the ones in charge of my morning commute!
+Enjoy a 3, 4, or 5-course meal with Australian wines or beverages from a fully stocked bar as you’re driven around the city.
+I hope for the diners’ sake that these tram drivers are a little less lead-footed than the ones in charge of my morning commute!

-16. Hang out at with koalas and kangaroos at Healesville Sanctuary
+16. Hang out with koalas and kangaroos at Healesville Sanctuary

 17. Go hipster spotting in Brunswick